sighupio/fury-kubernetes-monitoring/examples/serviceMonitor/README.md

 # Monitoring Services with Prometheus ServiceMonitor

 This example shows how to define a ServiceMonitor resource to retrieve metrics from an application.
 As an example we use [prometheus-example-app](https://github.com/brancz/prometheus-example-app) which is a simple app for demonstration purposes.
-You can deploy it or you can replace it with your application and modify ServiceMonitor in order to monitor you own service. `prometheus-example-app` has following endpoints:
+You can deploy it or you can replace it with your application and modify ServiceMonitor in order to monitor your own service. `prometheus-example-app` has following endpoints:

 - `/` results in a 200 response code.
 - `/err` results in a 404 response code
-- `/metrics` simply counts 200 and 404 response codes.
+- `/metrics` simply returns total count for 200 and 404 response codes.

 0. Run furyctl to get packages: `furyctl install`